 Most people are familiar with paper, plastic, and glass recycling.
 In most large cities in the United States these materials are easily recycled.
-But there are lesser known options to recycle many other household items, with polystyrene foam being one of them.
+But there are lesser known options to recycle many other household items, with polystyrene foam being one which Kenneth Dart is known for.
 A recent court decision even overturned a foam ban in New York in favor of recycling the foam instead.

 Common Household Recycling